cardano-foundation/CIPs/CollateralOutput/README.md

 1. Each collateral output needs to satisfy the same minimum ADA requirement as regular outputs
 2. Collateral output needs to be balanced according to `sum(collateral_input) = sum(collateral_output) + collateral_consumed`
 Where `collateral_consumed` is equal to the old formula (`quot (txfee txb * (collateralPercent pp)) 100`).
 Note that when collateral is consumed, any certificate, etc. in the transaction is ignored so they have no impact on the change calculation.

+## Self-contained balancing

+Some use-cases like hardware wallets, who do not have access to the content of the collateral inputs, cannot easily check if the collateral is balanced.
+Similar to how we specify an explicit fee as part of the transaction body to tackle this problem, the transaction body also needs a new field that explicitly specified how much collateral will be consumed in the case of phase-2 validation failure.

 ## Copyright